-- 13.4 To the extent applicable, Tenant has been made aware that Master Landlord as landlord under the Master Lease, or National Heritage Academies, Inc., as tenant under the Master Lease or an Affiliate (defined in Section 22.1) of either or any other Person that enjoys an interest in the Premises seeks the benefits offered pursuant to the U.S. Department of Treasury New Markets Tax Credit program and may pursue other federal, state or city funds, subsidies (including any city real estate tax exemptions or abatements) or loans (collectively, the "Benefits") in connection with the use of the Premises, and as a result of the grant of the Benefits, the Premises may be subject to certain use restrictions.
+- 13.4 To the extent applicable, Tenant has been made aware that Master Landlord as landlord under the Master Lease, or National Heritage Academies, Inc., as tenant under the Master Lease or an Affiliate (defined in Section 22.1) of either or any other Person that enjoys an interest in the Premises seeks the benefits offered pursuant to the U.S. Department of Treasury New Markets Tax Credit program and may pursue other federal, state or city funds, subsidies (including any city real estate tax exemptions or abatements) or loans (collectively, the "Benefits") in connection with the use of the Premises, and as a result of the grant of the Benefits, the Premises may be subject to certain use restrictions; provided, however, that such restrictions shall neither prohibit nor interfere with the operation of Tenant's business form the Premises in accordance with the terms of this Lease.
 Tenant shall have no responsibility and bear no liability for any claims, fees, expenses, costs or other impositions arising from or in connection with the Benefits due to the termination of this Lease or Tenant's dispossession of the Premises. - 13.5 Tenant may terminate this Lease, without cost or penalty to the Tenant, in the event that the Tenant is required to close the Premises covered by this Lease (i) pursuant to a notice issued by the Michigan Department of Education under Section 507 of the Code, MCL 380.507; or (ii) pursuant to a reconstitution by the Authorizer pursuant to Section 507 of the Code, MCL 380.507 and the Charter.
 The Landlord shall have no recourse against the Tenant or Authorizer for implementing the site closure or reconstitution.
 Nothing in this Section 13.5 shall prevent the Landlord from receiving lease payments owed prior to site closure or reconstitution, or relieve the Tenant from paying any costs or expenses owed under this Lease prior to site closure or reconstitution.